 Leasing is like renting a car long-term.
 You don’t actually own it.

-There’s no real issue with not being the registered legal owner of the vehicle - it has almost no day-to-day implications.
+There’s no real issue with not being the registered keeper of the vehicle - it has almost no day-to-day implications.

 We’re going to explain what all this ‘registered keeper’ and ‘legal owner’ actually mean.

 We will also analyse the pros and cons of not being the registered keeper of a lease car.

 What is the registered keeper of a car?

 The registered keeper of a car is the person who is actually using it, not the owner.
 The registered keeper should be the one who has official communications from the police and DVLA.
 With leasing, however, the finance company is the registered keeper, not you, the driver, who uses it day-to-day.

 The legal owner is whoever paid for the car and has proof of purchase (the logbook).
 There is this distinction between the registered keeper and the owner so that you could technically buy someone a car but not be the one who deals with all the day-to-day admin and communications from official bodies.

 So any parking tickets or speeding tickets on your lease car all go to the registered keeper - in most cases, this is the finance company.
 Happy days, right?
 Not so quick!
 They will forward everything on to you - plus some extra admin fees for their hassle.